RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   * Panes that are tabbed next to each other can now be rearranged by drag and drop their tabs.
   * Check for Spyder updates at startup, and also if you go to the menu entry `Help > Check for updates`.
   * Add the shortcut `Shift+Alt+R` to restart the application.
+  * Add a menu entry to reset to default settings, under `Tools > Reset Spyder to factory defaults`.
   * Add an option to warn when exiting the application, under `Preferences > General > Interface > Prompt when exiting`.
   * Add Portuguese translation.